-This can support data from up to 500 wireless EkkoSensors within a 20 metre radius, allowing EkkoSense to provide data centre operators with thermal insights right down to an individual rack-level, the company states.
+This can support data from up to 500 wireless EkkoSensors within a 20 metre radius, allowing EkkoSense to provide data center operators with thermal insights right down to an individual rack-level, the company states.

-EkkoSense head of engineering David Corder says, “Our EkkoSensor range of sensors play a key role in helping EkkoSense customers to monitor, manage and maximise their data centre performance, and it’s great that we’ve now hit the 100,000 mark for sensor deployments.
+EkkoSense head of engineering David Corder says, “Our EkkoSensor range of sensors play a key role in helping EkkoSense customers to monitor, manage and maximise their data center performance, and it's great that we've now hit the 100,000 mark for sensor deployments.

 The latest version of the EkkoSensor is compact and cost-effective enough to be deployed in large numbers, encouraging higher spatial resolution right down to rack-level, the company states.